United Arab Emirates Space Agency: Emirates Mars Mission

 The Emirates Mars Mission is being undertaken by the Mohammed bin Rashid Space Centre, a Government of Dubai entity.
-The UAE successfully launched the Mars Hope mission to Mars on 19 July, 2020.
+The UAE successfully launched the Mars Hope mission to Mars on 19 July 2020.
 Mission goals include creating the first holistic diurnal picture of Mars' atmosphere with three science instruments mounted on an orbiter which is aimed to reach Mars orbit in early 2021.
 On 9 February 2021, it successfully put its probe into orbit around Mars.
 The Centre employs 75 people which the UAE government hopes to double by 2022.

+The Mohammed Bin Rashid Space Centre announced on June 25, 2024, they successfully completed phase 2 of the Mars mission.
+The announcement came after a 45-day simulated Mars journey at US Space Agency NASA.
+During that time Dr Al Romaithi conducts 18 scientific experiments under UAE Analog Programme.

 Emirates Lunar Mission

-On 29 September, 2020, Dubai's ruler, Sheikh Mohammed bin Rashid Al Maktoum announced the UAE's uncrewed mission to the Moon in 2024, as the country was seeking to expand its space sector.
+On 29 September 2020, Dubai's ruler, Sheikh Mohammed bin Rashid Al Maktoum announced the UAE's uncrewed mission to the Moon in 2024, as the country was seeking to expand its space sector.
 Sheikh Mohammed also said that the rover named "Rashid", after his father who is credited with modernizing Dubai, will cover "areas not yet reached in previous exploration missions".
+On 14 April 2021, MBRSC announced that the schedule had been moved up to send the rover to the Moon by 2022, rather than 2024.
+On 25 April 2023, seconds before an attempted landing, communication with the lander was lost.
+The ispace team confirmed that the spacecraft had crashed into the Moon and was thus destroyed.